 However, the bank have further suggested that this money collected in tax should be given as one-time annual grants of £2000 to workers that cannot work from home and are on low income salaries.

 In the UK alone, the bank predicts that this tax would raise around £6.9 billion a year in funds.
-For workers earning £35,000 annually, this tax would be equal to around £7 a year.
 The tax itself would be paid by employers who allow employees to work from home, excluding employees who have medical conditions that prohibit them from returning to the office.
 It would also not be applicable in public health emergencies such as the one seen this year.